cosmos/cosmos-sdk/docs/spec/crisis/03_events.md

-# Tags
+# Events

-The crisis module emits the following events/tags:
+The crisis module emits the following events:

 ## Handlers